myDevicesIoT/cayenne-docs/docs/LORA.md

 ### Manual register device

-Before you can use your LoRa device on the Senet network, it must be registered on the network using the Senet portal.
+Before you can use your LoRa technology device on the Senet network, it must be registered on the network using the Senet portal.
 The following information will help guide you through this process.

 **Log into the Senet portal**